Panoptykon Foundation: Name of the foundation

-The name of the foundation is a reference to Jeremy Bentham's concept of a special prison, the Panopticon; in this prison a guard can constantly monitor the activities of the inmates from a central surveillance station in the building while remaining unseen, the idea behind this solution is that it would prompt the inmates into auto-censorship; it would force them to control their own behavior because of fear that they might be watched.
+The name of the foundation is a reference to Jeremy Bentham's concept of a special prison, the Panopticon; in this prison, a guard can constantly monitor the activities of the inmates from a central surveillance station in the building while remaining unseen, the idea behind this solution is that it would prompt the inmates into auto-censorship; it would force them to control their own behavior because of fear that they might be watched.

-The concept of Panopticon was developed further by Michel Foucault who extrapolated the concept on society as a whole.
+The concept of the Panopticon was developed further by Michel Foucault who extrapolated the concept on society as a whole.
 The French thinker claimed that we no longer need to build the Panopticon or be prisoners in order to be affected by constant and omnipresent surveillance.
 A modern society can be perceived as the Panopticon on its own, with each of us being subject to its constant control.

 Structure

 The foundation is governed by the council and the board.
 The board consists of two members: Katarzyna Szymielewicz and Małgorzata Szumańska.

 The board takes advice from the Program Council, which consists of the following members:

 dr. Ewa Charkiewicz, dr. Dominika Dörre-Nowak, barrister Maciej Ślusarek, prof. Roman Wieruszewski, Monika Płatek and Józef Halbersztadt.